-When using a cell-phone, please remember that 911 will reach the State Police who then must transfer the call to Public Safety.
+When using a cell-phone, please remember that 911 will be answered by the 911 dispatch center for the city or town where you are making the call from.

 Dispatchers are available 24 hours a day, 7 days a week, to answer your call.
 WSU police officers respond to your request for service and are the investigating authority for all crimes on campus.
 In addition to investigation reports of crime, the Department of Public Safety will, when deemed necessary, refer reports to the appropriate office (Title IX office, Student Conduct) or jurisdiction for review or judicial action.